-Nothing goes better in a hot summer day than a chilled dessert.
-Tiramisu is one of these irresistible desserts that is so easily to put together and requires no cooking.
-It is rich and fluffy, literally melts in your mouth.
+Nothing goes better on a hot summer day than a chilled dessert.
+Tiramisu is one of these irresistible desserts that is so easy to put together and requires no cooking.
+It is rich and fluffy, and literally melts in your mouth.
 No wonder why everybody loves it that much.
-You can choose to make Tiramisu either in this classic way or make Tiramisu Ice Cream which is incredible delicious too.
+You can choose to make Tiramisu either in this classic way or make Tiramisu Ice Cream which is incredibly delicious too.

-For this recipe I have used the classic recipe that doesn’t require whipping cream.
-It is much more better and tastier this way, not too heavy as the Mascarpone cheese is rich enough anyway.
-Also I have tried to use as less sugar as possible and still remain sweet and delicious.
-As ladyfingers are sweet you don’t need for the Mascarpone mixture to be extremely sweet too.
+For this recipe, I have used the classic recipe that doesn’t require whipping cream.
+It is much better and tastier this way, not too heavy as the Mascarpone cheese is rich enough anyway.
+Also, I have tried to use as less sugar as possible and remain sweet and delicious.
+As ladyfingers are sweet you don’t need the Mascarpone mixture to be extremely sweet too.
 It’s good to find the right balance and I would say this is the best Tiramisu ever.

 You can use store-bought ladyfingers or in case you don’t have any you can make them at home.
-I have a simple recipe of homemade ladyfingers that you can try.
+I have a simple recipe for homemade ladyfingers that you can try.

 My daughters love the mascarpone mixture, they could eat it all by themselves.
-If you want to make a kid friendly Tiramisu cake you can consider dipping the ladyfingers in some cocoa milk syrup instead of espresso and use no liqueur.
-Of course, it is not really the same taste but kids love it, and this is what is important.
+If you want to make a kid-friendly Tiramisu cake you can consider dipping the ladyfingers in some cocoa milk syrup instead of espresso and using no liqueur.
+Of course, it is not the same taste but kids love it, and this is what is important.